Tesla mixes warnings and bravado about hands-free driving

+* Auris Medical expands clinical development pipeline with intranasal betahistine for the treatment of meniere's disease and vestibular vertigo

-SAN FRANCISCO/NEW YORK Tesla officially touts its partial self-driving Autopilot feature as a back-up to human drivers, but some of the car maker's comments - and some high profile videos - have led many drivers to think of it as a replacement.
+SAN FRANCISCO/NEW YORK, July 1 Tesla officially touts its partial self-driving Autopilot feature as a back-up to human drivers, but some of the car maker's comments - and some high profile videos - have led many drivers to think of it as a replacement.

 The questions of whether drivers are being lulled into a false sense of security by such technology, and who is legally to blame for an accident, have come into focus after it was made public on Thursday that a driver using Autopilot died when he drove under a truck in May.